PrestaShop: Features

 PrestaShop has more than three hundred built-in features for managing product listing, payments, shipping, manufacturers and suppliers.
 PrestaShop uses a web template system that allows users to customize store themes and add new features through add-on modules.
 The PrestaShop Addons marketplace provides a platform for third-party developers to sell themes and modules to merchants.

 Themes

 PrestaShop provides a basic responsive theme by default.
 Users can install or develop their own themes that change the display of the website without altering its content.

 Modules

 Add-on modules extend the software's built-in functionalities.
 Users may install modules directly within the software administration panel or develop their own.

-SEO

-The most important element for SEO optimization in PrestaShop is On-page SEO (Content, Website architecture and HTML).

 Partnerships

-On June 14, 2021, Wish announced a partnership with PrestaShop whereby Prestashop will provide over 300k merchants with access to the Wish marketplace.
+On June 14, 2021, Wish announced a partnership with PrestaShop to provide over 300k merchants with access to the Wish marketplace.